 Printer set up

-Your practice will need to consider your processes for printing and how you are going to sort and file paper tokens.
-You may want to re-consider how your printers are routed and where paper tokens for patients who haven’t got a nomination will be printed.
+Your practice will need to consider your processes for printing and how you will sort and file paper tokens.
+You may want to re-consider how your printers are routed and where paper tokens for patients without a nomination are printed.

-For example, it may be better for some tokens to be printed in consultation room and other tokens printed in the reception area.
+For example, it may be better for some tokens to be printed in a consultation room and other tokens to be printed in the reception area.

 Token printing quality